blischalk/slae/exercise3/README.md

 - Create a working egghunter demo
 - Make demo configurable for different payloads

+## Source Code

+Source code for this problem can be found [here](https://github.com/blischalk/slae/tree/master/exercise3)

 ## Background

 So what exactly is an "egghunter"?
 Well recently I embarked upon the